blutz/db-training-w17/README.md

 **Instructor:** Byron Lutz (<byronlutz@gmail.com>), Full-stack engineer at [Factual](https://factual.com).
 **Materials:** Bring your laptop and a charger to each training session.
 All software we use is free and mostly open-source.
-**Location:** Week 1: Ackerman 3508; Week 2: Ackerman 3508; Week 3: TBD.
+**Location:** Week 1: Ackerman 3508; Week 2: Ackerman 3508; Week 3: Ackerman 3508.
 (Up-to-date information will be posted outside the Daily Bruin office, at Kerckhoff 118 on the morning of each training.)
 **Time:** Trainings are from 10:30 a.m. - 3:00 p.m.
 We'll take a lunch break around noon each day, so either bring money or pack a lunch.
 **Attendance:** Attending all three trainings (and the media-law training) are all **mandatory**.
 You will be working in groups during the trainings, so it's difficult to plan unless everyone is present.